aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sqlscriptsaveoptions/_index.md

 ```

-For the description of this property, please see [getColumnTypeMap()](../../com.aspose.cells/sqlscriptsaveoptions\#getColumnTypeMap--)
+Sets the map of column type for different database.

 **Parameters:**
 | Parameter | Type | Description |